PrestaShop/prestashop-specs/Order Page View.md

 At the end of the table list, there are **2 buttons**:

 -   **Add a product:** add a row on the table list with a search bar on the product name column.
+The merchant can search any enable product.
 If the desired product has combinations, a drop list can appear below the search bar.
 After selecting the product, the user can edit if needed the base price tax excluded or tax included and the quantity.
 The quantity input is an input type number that decreases the available quantity when the user increases the quantity.
 If the quantity selected is higher than the stocks, available quantity label becomes red.
-The product is added in the product table and to the order after **pressing on the add button** if the there is enough quantity otherwise a warning error is shown (except if the stock parameter allows to sell without stocks).
+The product is added in the product table and to the order after **pressing on the add button**: if the quantity is greather than 0; if the quantity is less than or equal to the quantity available.
+Otherwise a warning error is shown (except if the stock parameter allows to sell without stocks).

 [Add a product old design but the same behaviours](https://github.com/PrestaShop/prestashop-specs/blob/master)

 -   **Add a new discount**: opens a popin to create your new cart rule between the pourcentage, the amount (taxes included) and Free shipping type.
-The value of the discount can't be greater than the total amount of the invoice, a negative value or 0.
+The value must be a percent or amount value greater than 0.
+The percent value cannot exceed 100 and the discount value cannot exceed the total price of this order.

 [Popin add discount](https://invis.io/YKTGGFZAMCB#/381874231__Order_Details_-_Add_Discount)